RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

   * some cards play blindly the block0 SAK byte, beware!
   * some cards use a fix "08" or "18" in anticollision, no matter the block0.
 Including all 7b.
 * BCC:
-  * some cards play blindly the block0 BCC bytes, beware!
+  * some cards play blindly the block0 BCC byte, beware!
   * some cards compute a proper BCC in anticollision.
 Including all 7b.
 * ATS:
   * some cards don't reply to RATS